openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

-Extract the CredentialsRequest from the operator's image or codebase in order to know what IAM role is appropriate for the operator to assume xIf using the Cloud Credential Utility, `ccoclt`:
+Extract the CredentialsRequest from the operator's image or codebase in order to know what IAM role is appropriate for the operator to assume if using the [Cloud Credential Operator Utility](https://github.com/openshift/cloud-credential-operator/blob/master/docs/ccoctl.md), `ccoctl`:
-1. Find and download a compatible `ccoclt` binary
+1. Find and download a compatible `ccoctl` binary
-2. Accept that `ccoclt` is a binary you downloaded that has god-mode access to your Cloud Provider
+2. Accept that `ccoctl` is a binary you downloaded that has god-mode access to your Cloud Provider
-3. Use `ccoclt` to create the IAM Role
+3. Use `ccoctl` to create the IAM Role
-4. Use `ccoclt` to create the secret with the credentials expected by the operator in mint mode
+4. Use `ccoctl` to create the secret with the credentials expected by the operator in mint mode

 Here is a diagram for how this works on AWS: